exactly-once/workshop/NewExercises/Exercise-14/README.md

 ```

 * Run the test and check if the asserition holds
 * Put logic in the `DropMessagesBehavior` to ensure that the `GrantCoupon` message is skipped (dropped) the first time it is sent.
 This simulates situation when `PaymentBookHandler` failes on sending out `GrantCoupon` and the incoming message is retried.
+Use the same method as in [Exercise 5](../Exercise-5/README.md):
+  * Add a boolean flag `dropped`
+  * In the `Invoke` method check if the `context.Message.Instance` is `GrantCoupon`.
+If so, and the flag is `false` then flip the flag and return.
+Otherwise invoke `await next()`.
+This logic will ensure that only the first instance of the `GrantCoupon` message is dropped.
 * Re-run the test.
 Does it work?
 Why?
 * Use `public List<ICommand> OutgoingMessages = new List<ICommand>();` property in the `Payments` entity to store the outoging messages and save them atomically together with the business changes.
 * Make sure that items in the `OutgoingMessages` are always sent.
 Also, when duplicates arrive: